Transfer Types

 As lunch time nears, South Africa’s epicurean capital, Franschhoek, with its multitude of eateries is a must-do for gourmands.
 You’ll have time to soak up the history of the French Huguenots who arrived in the Seventeenth Century, maybe catch an impromptu church choir performance in the street, shop for knick-knacks and bric-a-brac along the main street or savour a charcuterie plate and tasty local delicatessen creations.

-Just north of Stellenbosch tucked in a picturesque corner of the Knorhoek Valley lies one of South Africa’s oldest wine farms, Muratie, dating back to 1685.
-Wine tasting in historic Muratie, the very winery that made the first Pinot Noir in South Africa, shows yet another contrast to end off your day… as does their perfect pairing of sweet-toned port-style wines and decadent chocolate.
+Explore the estate's rich heritage under ancient oak trees with panoramic vistas as you sip on exquisite wines and immerse yourself in the beauty of the surroundings before the journey continues just north of Stellenbosch.
+Tucked in a picturesque corner of the Knorhoek Valley lies one of South Africa’s oldest wine farms, Muratie, dating back to 1685.
+Wine tasting in historic Muratie, the very winery that made the first Pinot Noir in South Africa, shows yet another contrast to end off your day… as does their perfect pairing of sweet-toned port-style wines and decadent chocolate*(or similar when the choc pairing experience discontinue end Apr 2024).
 Wine lovers cosy up in the estate’s old wine tanks during this sweet tasting experience.
+If you are not a fan of sweet wines the Muratie's classic white or red tasting is available too.
 The marriage is simple but effective and aims to harness the similarities (of the fruity flavours) or exploit their differences (sweetness versus bitter) and excite the palate.

 *Subject to availability, alternative wine experiences can be booked if your preferred option is not listed.